jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 ### Duals

 Conic duality is the starting point for MOI's duality conventions.
 When all functions are affine (or coordinate projections), and all constraint sets are closed convex cones, the model may be called a conic optimization problem.
-For conic-form minimization problems, the primal is:
+For a minimization problem in geometric conic form, the primal is:

 ```math
 \begin{align}